relativityboy/dw-backbone/readme.md

 ###The pitch
-Re-usable patterns and practices are necessary for any long-lived codebase.
+Resilient patterns and practices are necessary for any long-lived codebase.
 Funky customization is necessary to meet the demands of many an API / UI.
+Embrace the funk, but don't let it dominate your work.
+Be kind to yourself and your successors.

 dw-backbone was created with these problems in mind.

 ###What it can do
 * **db-backbone.Model** -
-* **.Model.contstructor** - _model = new Model(json, [mode])_ instantiate a clean model from almost any garbage you throw at it.
+* **.Model.constructor** - _model = new Model(json, [mode])_ instantiate a clean model from almost any garbage you throw at it.
     * transformation - and it all happens before a single event is fired.
         * pass underscored data into your model and (optionally) convert it into camelCased attributes
         * pass camelCased data into your model and (optionally) convert it into underscored attributes